 - Daniel Rhind, Chartered Psychologist, Senior Tutor for Sports Sciences, Brunel University

 - Kish Bhatti-Sinclair, Principal Lecturer in Childhood, Social Work and Social Care, University of Chichester

 - Motionhouse Dance Company performing their dynamic contemporary dance, Captive.
 Click here to see a trailer.

 - Clare Shaw, Poet in Residence

 - Interfaith Event at Coventry Cathedral Centre for Reconciliation

-- Evening chat room with the congress convernors and Clare Shaw, poet in residence
+- Evening chat room with the Congress Convenors and Clare Shaw, Poet in Residence

 - A health and wellbeing programme on campus

 Take the opportunity to sign up for a visit to one of our local partners to discover the great work that is going on to support and protect children and families.